-The population of the study was 20 teachers, from Karai Location, Kikuyu Division, Kiambu West district and they will be chosen randomly at convenience.
+The population of the study was 20 teachers, from selected primary schools and they were chosen randomly at convenience.

 3.4 Sampling strategy

 The researcher used simple random sampling method to choose on the Teachers in the school who participated in the research.